vighnesh153/vighnesh153-monorepo/README.md

 Tired of breaking up 💔 with your partner over silly reasons 😮‍💨?
 Try out the dating compatibility test to see if you and your partner 👫 are compatible, before emotionally investing into your relationship 💍.

+#### URL shortener/links

+Why?
+There are 1000s of url shorteners out there.
+Well, none of them are made by me 😌

 ### Todos

 - Add social links for `xs` in homepage footer